Online Extra: LGBTQ Update: Severely injured Amtrak passenger speaking, making slow recovery

 The Salazar family has been frustrated over the lack of information Amtrak has given them throughout the investigation.
 The family has claimed Amtrak did not take any forensic evidence and claim they saw blood under Salazar's fingernails, indicating to them self defense.
 They are also skeptical of the thoroughness of Amtrak's investigation.

-Sonja Trujillo, Salazar's mother, told the Los Angeles Blade that the investigation has stalled and said Amtrak investigators and Trugman have ceased direct communication with the family.
+Sonja Trujillo, Salazar's cousin, told the Los Angeles Blade that the investigation has stalled and said Amtrak investigators and Trugman have ceased direct communication with the family.
 Now, Amtrak's corporate attorneys are handling all communications, according to the Blade.

 At the only news conference to date about the investigation in late May, with Amtrak and the Truckee Police Department, which initially responded to the call, details were shared as to why Amtrak believes it to be an attempted suicide.

 "There is no physical evidence or witness statements to [suggest] a physical altercation occurring on the train," Trugman said at the news conference.

 He said investigators spoke with 300 customers, crewmembers, and Salazar's friends, and said that "individuals who noted interactions with Mr. Salazar shared that he expressed to them a number of life concerns and challenges he was having."